Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 "%t %h %{SSL_PROTOCOL}x %{SSL_CIPHER}x \"%r\" %b"

-In my case, my project uses CraftCMS and the images are stored in AWS S3.
-The issue I have is no images are shown on the front end.
+In my case, my project uses CraftCMS, and the images are stored in AWS S3.
+The issue I have is that no images are shown on the front end.
 I see the error from the browser console that says “Image transform cannot be created with HTTP 500 – Internal Server Error“.
-Meaning the project can not communicate with the external source which is AWS S3 in my case.
+Meaning the project can not communicate with the external source, which is AWS S3 in my case.

-Then I check the image on the backend, I view the image and the image shows up but the URL comes from the CloudFront CDN.
-Then I download the image and I got the error that says “cURL error 60: SSL certificate problem: unable to get local issuer certificate“.
+Then I check the image on the backend, I view the image, and the image shows up, but the URL comes from the CloudFront CDN.
+Then I downloaded the image, and I got the error that says “cURL error 60: SSL certificate problem: unable to get local issuer certificate“.
 Yes, I know the self-signed certificate is not complete.

 To fix the incomplete SSL certificate, follow the steps below.